TheRaytracers/freecad-povray-render/README.md

 ## Advantages compared with the Raytracing Workbench
 * You can use **all** POV-Ray features
 * Easy changing of materials / textures of objects
-  - If you edit a material in the pov file of the Raytracing Workbench and change the model later, you have to do all changes in the file again.
-With the macro you don't have to do that (define all changes in the inc file).
+  - To change the material of an object in the Raytracing Workbench, you have to know a lot about POV-Ray and write the changes manually to the created pov file.
+If you change you model and render again, you have to do all changes again.
+  - With the macro, you can easily choose a material in the textures tab and the changes will be saved (and you don't need any POV-Ray knowledge)
 * The macro is easier to use
+* The macro uses a right handed coordinate system like FreeCAD
 * WYSIWYG
 * The macro is written in Python, so it is easier for extending
 * The macro takes more object properties than the workbench